hrghauri/pokemon-app/README.md

 # Updated By Haris Ghauri

 ## About and Some Preferences
 This application allows the user to fetch multiple or single pokemon cards by entering the pokemon's name.
-The name must be an exact match.
-However, Pokemon.js file inside src/services does contain an api endpoint that will return the pokemon cards with partial matches.
-To use this, just change the service call from 'getPokemonCardsByExactName' to 'getPokemonCardsByName' on line 67 of PokemonApp.js inside src.
+The name can be an exact match or a partial match.
+However, Pokemon.js file inside src/services does contain an api endpoint that can return the pokemon cards with exact matches.
+To use this, just change the service call from 'getPokemonCardsByName' to 'getPokemonCardsByExactName' on line 67 of PokemonApp.js inside src.

 ## Deployment Link